yercizenler/maxar-oam/README.md

 isn't a STAC API hosting the data.
 - `process`: For the sake of performance, GDAL commands are used to merge and compress data.
 If not all the tiles are in the same projection, we are projecting them to `3857` and then mosaic.
-- `upload`: The processed images are uploaded to HOT s3 bucket `"hotosm-cdn/OAMimagery"`.
-Then a manual upload to OAM is performed.
+- `upload`: A manual upload to OAM should be performed.

 # Install Dependency